wtzmuda/twardowsky2/README.md

 ## Project description

-Twardowsky 2 is a hybrid-engine rocket with ability to carry payload in the form of cansat experiments.
+Twardowsky 2 is a hybrid-engine rocket with ability to carry payload in the form of cubesat experiments.
 It is being developed by the Student's Space Association's Rocketry Division on Warsaw University of Technology.

 ## Git messages standards